Culture, Arts & Media

 Others changed how art behaves in public

-Modern visual culture is not only about the canvas.
+Modern visual culture reaches beyond the canvas.

 Barbara Kruger turned advertising language into critique.
 Lawrence Weiner treated language itself as sculptural material.
 Judy Chicago made installation, education, and feminist argument part of the work rather than context around it.
 Richard Serra changed how scale and space could act on a viewer's body.